 Click here to read a sample from the book!

-What you need to know to practice strata property law with success
+What you need to know to practise strata property law with success

 Current to: February 1, 2018

-Our province continues to undergo a high level of new strata construction and conversions.
-With ongoing legislative amendments as well as an active litigation environment, the BC Strata Property Practice Manual is your must-have resource for working in the field of strata property.
-Focused on practice and procedure rather than substantive law, this manual covers the legal requirements for creation, governance, operation, finances, and insurance of a strata corporation.
-In addition, it discusses dispute resolution and collections along with rental, employment, human rights, and privacy issues.
+BC continues to undergo a high level of new strata construction and conversions, with windups now growing in number.
+With challenging legislative amendments and an active litigation and administrative law environment, the British Columbia Strata Property Practice Manual is your must-have resource for doing legal work in the strata property context.
+Focused on the nuances of practice in light of changing authorities, this manual explains requirements for creation, governance, operation, phasing, and winding up of a strata corporation, as well as financing, insurance, collections, rental, employment, human rights, and privacy issues.
 Relied on and cited by courts and tribunal, the manual offers help for legal professionals grappling with traditional and new venues for resolving strata disputes.

 With this resource, you will be able to:

 - advise your strata corporation, strata council and executive, section executive, strata lot owner, tenant, or occupant, strata manager, owner developer, and local government clients on their rights and responsibilities

 - save drafting time with over 50 strata property forms and precedents